KK3003/KK3003/README.md

 <div align="center">

-I am a game developer, indie game publisher, and gamer, driven by a passion to create and explore new worlds.
+I am a game developer, gamer, driven by a passion to create and explore new worlds.

 Video games are not just a hobby for me, but a way of life.
 They inspire me to create new games and push the boundaries of what is possible.
-As an indie game publisher, I am proud to share my creations with the gaming community and contribute to the growth of the industry.

 At the core of everything I do, I am an explorer who loves trying new things.
 My endless thirst for adventure and discovery fuels my work, as I strive to bring new and exciting gaming experiences to the world.
-Game development and indie game publishing are not just my jobs, but my life's work - a way to express my creativity and share my passion with others.
+Game development is not just my job, but my life's work - a way to express my creativity and share my passion with others.

 </div>